 How To Attach The Blue Yeti To Microphone Stand

 Either your stand will come with a male 5/8″ screw that will fit the Yeti, or an adaptor so one end fits the Yeti while you can screw the other end to the mic arm.

 #2 Microphone Weight Restrictions

-The Yeti’s weight (without the stand) = 1.2 lbs (0.54 kg)
+The Blue Yeti’s weight without stand is 1.2 lbs (0.54 kg)

 #3 Shock Mount To Fit Blue Yeti Mic Stand

 If you’re really getting series about your audio setup, the next step would be investing in a shock mount that cradles your microphone to stop it from absorbing those unwanted vibrations being picked up from the floor, your desktop or even while moving it out the way.

 Shock mounts essentially work like a basket held in place by elasticated strings / springs that absorb any shockwaves moving up the arm.
 The idea is for the mic to stay in one place while everything attached to it does the moving (a little like shock absorbers in a car)

 When buying your Yeti microphone stand, you might want to spend a little more and get yourself a pop filter to stop popping sounds.
 It’s important that the pop filter can attach securely to the stand and not fall off during movement.

 Now that you’ve got the perfect microphone holder, there may be one final thing to do: position the Yeti correctly!